TaoRuijie/TalkNet-ASD/FAQ.md

 ### 10. How big your model ?
 How long for training?
 Our model has 15.01M params, in one 22G GPU, each epoch we train 15 mins, evaluate in val set takes 5 mins.
 Train 25 epochs can get the best result.
 So at most 7 hours.

+### 11. Error: RuntimeError: CUDA error: no kernel image is available for execution on the device
+Do "pip install --pre torch torchvision -f https://download.pytorch.org/whl/nightly/cu111/torch_nightly.html -U", check this [page](https://github.com/pytorch/pytorch/issues/31285#issuecomment-739139454).

+### 12. Can not download csv, video data or pretrain model ?
+I use google drive to upload the pretrain model and csv files.
+So you need to make sure you can use google drive under your internet.
+The error during extract video clips can be ignored.